-Only one small problem: my camera (a small compact Canon A95, which has been following me on my travels for several years) starts showing some signs of weakness and only lights up from time to time, when it sings (read below, at the end of this post).
+Only one small problem: my camera (a small compact Canon A95, which has been following me on my travels for several years) starts showing some signs of weakness and only turns on from time to time, when it wants to (see below, at the end of this post).

-Luckily, it deigned to keep working during the ride...
-So I took the opportunity to also activate the video mode and bring back a few images for the memory.
-On the way back, I made a small montage of it, that I add below:
+Luckily, it kept working during the ride...
+So, I took the opportunity to activate the video mode and bring back a few pictures, for the memory.
+When I came back, I made a little montage, which I add below:

 Very very nice, really, this walk in the middle of the karst islands of the bay Phang Nga ...

 The islanders are very nice.
-Great warm smiles everywhere.
-Koh Yao Noi is far from Phuket's touristic-commercial frenzy ...
-It's soothing.
+Big warm smiles everywhere.
+Koh Yao Noi is far from the touristic and commercial frenzy of Phuket...
+It is soothing.

 There is one large town, where the main shops are located, and a handful of villages scattered around the island.
 According to the brochure with the map of the island, Koh Yao Noi has about 4,000 inhabitants.

-We are in the south of Thailand, many people are Muslim.
-But religion here is not austere or heavy for the foreign tourist that I am.
-No particular dress constraint to observe as a woman, if not mere decency.
-Many women on the island wear the headscarf, but not all, and there are many women to wear this kind of mesh hat that is often seen in the islands of the area.
-Forearms and lower legs remain uncovered and clothes are colored.
+We are in the south of Thailand, many people are Muslims.
+But the religion here has nothing austere nor heavy for the foreign tourist that I am.
+No particular constraint of clothing to be observed as a woman, if not the simple decency.
+Many women on the island wear headscarves, but not all, and many wear the kind of fishnet bonnet that is often seen on the islands around here.
+The forearms and lower legs remain uncovered and the clothes are colorful.

 Side tourism, there are a lot of family guesthouses and some luxury hotels.